Narenda

 The problem with mainstream cancer treatment is that it attacks

-not only cancer cells, but also the healthy ones, making the road
+not only cancer cells, but also the healthy ones, making the

-unprocessed diet.
+plant-based and unprocessed diet.

 Artemisinin has been used in the past as a tool against malaria,

 but new studies show it can fight against cancer too.
-In the study
+In the

-demonstrated that it “mediates the cell cycle arrest of human
+Researchers’ results demonstrated that it “mediates the cell

-breast cancer cells and represents a critical transcriptional
+cycle arrest of human breast cancer cells and represents a

-pathway by which artemisinin controls human reproductive cancer
+critical transcriptional pathway by which artemisinin controls

-cell growth.”
+human reproductive cancer cell growth.”

 Scientists Narendra Singh and Henry Lai from the University of

 Washington made the initial discovery.
-Lai synthesized to compound
+Lai synthesized to

-Artemisia Biomedical Inc., a company founded by Singh and Lai in
+of Washington to Artemisia Biomedical Inc., a company founded by

-Newcastle, Washington for development and commercialisation.
+Singh and Lai in Newcastle, Washington for development and

 According to the study’s abstract, “artemisinin reacts with iron